sova93/testSpys/README.md

 # testSpys
-The project contains the spider for getting proxy-addresses and ports from site http://spys.one.
+The project contains the spider for getting IP-addresses and ports from site http://spys.one.

 System requirements are contained in requirements.txt.